There

 Beaune.
 Within these, there are smaller areas, villages and groups of

-villages, reputed to produce higher quality wine, such as Pernand
+villages, reputed to produce higher quality wine, such as Mersault,

-Vergelesse or Aloxe Corton.
-Finally, at the top of the pyramid, there
+Vergelesse or Aloxe Corton .
+Finally, at the top of the

-are the estate wines, such as Clos Vougeot, with its mere 51 hectares
+are the "grands crus", such as Clos Vougeot, with its mere 51

 of vineyard.
 Finding ones way around Burgundy wines is sometimes a